magnue/indi_servoblaster_cap/README.md

 ## INDI ServoBlaster Cap
 ------------------------

+#### Deprecation notice
+As I am not using a Rasberry Pi or a Odroid for my observatory any longer, I will not have a need for this driver, or the means to build and debug it.
+You can continue using this driver, at your own initiative, but I might not be able to help if you post an issue.

 ### Summary
 INDI ServoBlaster Cap is a dust cap 'driver' compatible with INDI and EKOS, and built with the ServoBlaster interface.
 ServoBlaster Cap does not have any hardware associated with it, other than it will work with a 'rc style' servo.
 The 'Cap' part must be built as a DIY project.
 Most servos is 4.8v and a old phone charger or similar would work as a powersupply.
 If you use a servo that is not 4.8v then change powersupply accordingly.
 The servo must use a PWM signal input in the range of '0.4 -> 1.3ms as 90 degree left', '1.5ms as centre', and '1.6 -> 2.6ms as right'.
 Most servos work at (0.5-1), 1.5, (2-2.5), but the range is set slightly higher to allow calibration to work with all servos.